Privacy Notice (Article 13 of the General Data Protection Regulation)

 4. Registration

 When you register for our conference, we will collect, store, and use information for your accommodation and to you contact you, including your email address.
+We may receive your registration electronically or on paper and will process it accordingly.

 4.1 Why we use your data